 According to the Institute of Medicine, women should consume between 21 and 25 grams of fiber per day, while men are 30 to 38 grams per day.

 Generally, fiber food sources at breakfast come from plants.
-Vegetables are the best source of fiber.
+Healthy vegetable breakfast recipes are the best source of fiber and good for vegetarians.
 In the middle of a cooked spinach bowl, it contains about 3 grams of fiber.
 While two servings of cooked mushrooms provide 2.5 grams of fiber.
 Other sources of vegetables rich in fiber are black beans, tortillas, etc.

 Whole grain is a good source of fiber compared to refined grains which have been separated from fiber and other nutrients.